Will Reichard: College career

-2019: Freshman season
+2019

 After committing to Alabama, Reichard won the starting placekicker position in training camp, and was given every kicking position to start his first career game.
 Playing against Duke in week one, he went perfect on 6 extra point attempts, punted twice for 81 yards, and had every kickoff result in a touchback.
 He missed the final half of the season following injuries, finishing the year 4-for-7 on field goals and 21-for-22 on extra points.

-2020: Sophomore season
+2020

-As a sophomore in 2020, Reichard played in every game, and went a perfect 98-for-98 and field goals and extra points, being only the second Alabama player in history to accomplish that feat.
+As a sophomore in 2020, Reichard played in every game, and went a perfect 98-for-98 on field goals and extra points, becoming only the second Alabama player in history to accomplish that feat.
 He was named special teams player of the week after games against Texas A&M, LSU, Mississippi State, Georgia, and Tennessee.
 After placing fifth in the country with 126 points scored, Reichard was a first-team All-America selection by CBS Sports and a second-team pick by The Sporting News.
 He also was a finalist for the Lou Groza Award, given to the best kicker in the nation.
-His team went 13–0 that year, and was named national champions.
+His team went 13–0 that year, and were named national champions.

-2021: Junior season
+2021

-As a junior in 2021, Reichard has made 10 of 13 field goal attempts and all but one of his 58 extra points.
-After week one versus Miami, he was named SEC Player of the Week.
+As a junior in 2021, Reichard made 22 of 28 field goal attempts and all but one of his 72 extra point attempts, being the overall Southeastern Conference (SEC) leader in points scored and being ranked fifth nationally.
+He earned SEC Special Teams Player of the Week honors against Miami and also recorded 106 kickoffs for 6,264 yards (a 59.1 average) with 59 touchbacks.

+2022

+Reichard was a semifinalist for the Lou Groza Award in 2022 after being second in the SEC and third in the nation with 130 total points scored.
+He converted 22 of 26 field goal attempts and all 64 extra points, additionally totaling 95 kickoffs for 5,948 yards and 47 touchbacks, averaging 62.6 yards per.
+He twice earned SEC Special Teams Player of the Week honors and was named second-team All-SEC by Associated Press and league coaches and honorable mention All-American by Pro Football Focus.
+After initially deciding to enter the 2023 NFL draft, he changed his mind and opted to return for a fifth and final season at Alabama in 2023 after having had his eligibility extended a year due to the COVID-19 pandemic.

+2023

+On October 14, 2023, against the Arkansas Razorbacks, Reichard set the record for most points scored in Southeastern Conference history at 486, surpassing former Auburn kicker Daniel Carlson's 480.
+He scored nine points against Auburn in the Iron Bowl to tie Keenan Reynolds for the NCAA's all-time scoring mark with 530 points.
+The following week, he set the record with a field goal in Alabama's SEC Championship Game victory.